biplobsd/yst/README.md

 | Only works on youtube.com   | No need to go to any page |
 | Slow on webpage loading   | API requests, so this is fast |

+### Important: API Quota Limitation
+When using the API mode, please note that YouTube Data API v3 imposes a daily quota limit.
+New projects receive a default allocation of 10,000 quota units per day.
+For example, each subscription insertion or deletion costs 50 units, meaning you can transfer approximately 200 subscriptions per day.
+You can check the quota details in the official [Quota and Compliance Audits](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits) and [Quota Calculator](https://developers.google.com/youtube/v3/determine_quota_cost) documentation.

 ## Usages
 ### Using XPath mode (Default)
 To use the extension, open the Y (yst) icon from the extension panel.
 If you are not on the https://www.youtube.com page, click the Open YouTube button.